Release Date: 10/31/2024 | ||

 Trial Skills for Immigration Court is an invaluable tool for all levels of immigration court practitioners.
 Order your copy today!

-This product contains digital goods.
-All digital goods (MP3, PDF, ZIP.
+The eBook format of this publication is a digital good.
+All digital goods (ePub, MP3, PDF, ZIP.
 Etc.) are available for downloading from your digital library for two years from the date of purchase.
-This product is available in electronic format ONLY; no print copies are offered.
 Refund Policy: All downloadable/digital goods content purchases are final.
 They are not eligible for return/refund.

 Michelle N. Méndez is an immigrant who has devoted her legal career to advancing and protecting the rights of immigrants.
 Michelle serves as the National Immigration Project’s Director of Legal Resources and Training, where she oversees the training, legal resources, and technical assistance curriculums, supervises the Motions to Reopen Project, and engages in federal litigation.
 Prior to this role, she served as the Director of the Defending Vulnerable Populations Program at the Catholic Legal Immigration Network, Inc. (CLINIC), where she provided training and technical support to immigration practitioners nationwide, co-authored AILA’s publication Representing Clients in Immigration Court publication, engaged in federal litigation, supervised remote response projects, and, from 2015 to 2017, oversaw CLINIC’s role in the Dilley Pro Bono Project.
 Prior to CLINIC, Michelle served as senior managing attorney at Catholic Charities of the Archdiocese of Washington (D.C.), where she represented detained and non-detained immigrants in Immigration Court, before U.S. Citizenship and Immigration Services (USCIS), and on appeals to the Board of Immigration Appeals (BIA) and the Fourth Circuit.
 Michelle began her legal career as an Equal Justice Works Fellow sponsored by DLA Piper.